What is the AVN?

 Big Data can be defined as the ability to process and analyse huge quantities of data in real time and is an important component of the SKA.
 These skills will have to be developed in each of the AVN partner countries.
 African scientists and engineers will become proficient in High Performance Computing (HPC) in order to use the cyber-infrastructure being built.

-DARA Big Data is skilling African students to enable them to take part in the upcoming big data revolution on their own continent.
+DARA Big Data provides African students with vital skills that will enable them to take part in the upcoming big data revolution on their own continent.